- 1 How can I make the lotus position easier?

 - Rest your hands on your knees with your palms facing up.

 Lotus position or Padmasana (Sanskrit: पद्मासन, padmāsana) is a cross-legged sitting meditation pose from ancient India, in which each foot is placed on the opposite thigh.
-The pose can be uncomfortable for people not used to sitting on the floor, and attempts to force the legs into position can injure the knees.
+It is an ancient asana in yoga, predating hatha yoga, and is widely used for meditation in Hindu, Tantra, Jain, and Buddhist traditions.

 How do you sit in meditation?